WebOfTrustInfo/verifiable-news/journalistic-html-metadata.md

 Types envisioned for `news:type` include: `analysis`, `background`, `opinion`, `reportage` and `review`, as per [journalistic schemas](journalistic-schemas.md).

-**Hypothesis 1: Add `profile` Field to `Person` and Sign the JSON-LD Content with DID Record Keys**

-Signing the JSON-LD content with the DID record keys of the indicated article authors is a means of signing the assertions that the individuals indicated are the authors of the indicated news article.
 ```html
 <html>
   <head prefix="og: http://ogp.me/ns# article: http://ogp.me/ns/article# news: http://example.com#">